Step by step guide: Preparing for the hearing

 If you need to issue a subpoena to get someone to come to court, you may want to consider whether they will actually help your case.

 Children may give evidence in AVO cases, however courts try to avoid this unless it is in the interests of justice.
-When a child gives evidence the court may be closed and everyone not involved in the case will have to leave the courtroom.
+When a child gives evidence the Court may be closed and everyone not involved in the case will have to leave the courtroom.
 A child may also be able to give evidence from a recording or using closed-circuit television.
 If you are under 16 years of age or your child (who is under 16) is asked to give evidence, you should get

-legal advice.
 If you want a child who is under 16 to give evidence, you should also get

 You will need to take the following with you to the hearing:

-You might want to practice speaking to the magistrate with one of your friends or relatives.
+You might want to practice speaking to the Court with one of your friends or relatives.
 You could also go to a Local Court and watch some AVO hearings.
-If you telephone the court, you can find out the dates and times that hearings are held.
+If you telephone the Court, you can find out the dates and times that hearings are held.
 Courts are open to the public, except if a case involves a child, and you can sit in the public area at the back of any court and watch.